qwj/python-proxy/README.rst

     $ pproxy -i http+ssl://0.0.0.0:443 -i http://0.0.0.0:80 --ssl server.crt,server.key --pac /autopac

 It listen on both 80 HTTP and 443 HTTPS ports, use the specified certificate and private key files.
 The "--pac" enable PAC support, so you can put https://yourdomain.com/autopac in your device's auto-configure url.

+An iptable NAT redirect example:

+    | $ iptables -t nat -A OUTPUT -p tcp --dport 80 -j REDIRECT --to-ports 5555
+    | $ pproxy -i redir://:5555 -r http://remote_http_server:3128 -v

+This example illustrates how to redirect all local output tcp traffic with destination port 80 to localhost port 5555 listened by **pproxy**, and then tunnel the traffic to remote http proxy.